Best Hosted PBX Provider Australia (2026): What to Look For

 3. Number Porting: How Smoothly Does the Provider Handle AU Ports?

 Number porting in Australia is governed by ACMA's number portability framework, and the process varies significantly depending on whether your existing number is a geographic local number (Category A port) or a service tied to a physical line or ISDN circuit (Category C port).
 Category A ports typically complete in 5-10 business days with minimal disruption.
 Category C ports involving legacy infrastructure can take weeks and carry a higher risk of temporary service interruption.
-A good hosted PBX provider understands this distinction and handles both types.
+A good cloud phone system company understands this distinction and handles both types.
 Red flags: providers who cannot tell you what category your existing number falls into, who quote you a single flat porting timeline regardless of number type, or who subcontract the port to a third party with no direct visibility.
 Porting your existing number is often the riskiest part of a VOIP migration.
 The provider should give you a clear timeline, explain how calls are handled during the transition, and have a rollback plan.
 For a full breakdown of AU porting rules and timelines, see the number porting Australia guide.

 4. Feature Completeness Without Add-On Fees